KachiAlex/real-estate-marketplace/mobile-app/QUICK_START.md

 Then scan the QR code with the **Expo Go** app on your Android device.

-## ✅ What's Already Working
+## âœ… What's Already Working

 All core functionality is complete and working:
-- ✅ Authentication (Email, Password, Guest Login)
+- âœ… Authentication (Email, Password, Guest Login)
-- ✅ Property Listings
+- âœ… Property Listings
-- ✅ Property Search
+- âœ… Property Search
-- ✅ Property Details
+- âœ… Property Details
-- ✅ Dashboard
+- âœ… Dashboard
-- ✅ User Profile
+- âœ… User Profile
-- ✅ Firebase Integration
+- âœ… Firebase Integration
-- ✅ Navigation
+- âœ… Navigation

-## 📱 Building APK
+## ðŸ“± Building APK

 Due to EAS Build compatibility issues with React Native 0.81.5, use these methods: